Are you a newbie entrepreneur or an established business owner looking to pick a payment gateway for your business?

-Once the payment has been authenticated, it is sent to the customer’s bank via the interchange network to check: If user making payment has sufficient balance in their account.
+Once the payment is authenticated, it is sent to the customer’s bank via the interchange network to check: If the user making a payment has sufficient balance in their account.
 If the transaction initiated meets the issuing bank/buyer’s bank policies.

 An acquiring bank is a bank which allows you to make transactions through the payment gateway you choose.